 In the world of digital file sharing, Portable Document Format (PDF) files lead the way.

-The advantage of a PDF file is that it's always identical regardless of the program or device it's viewed from.
+The advantage of a PDF file is that it's always identical regardless of the program or device it's viewed in.

 A PDF is independently functioning, not relying on any particular browser, hardware, or operating system for viewing.